QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 By the rules of computational order, that means any algorithm this means that any algorithm requiring a matrix multiplication of dense matrices requires at least :math:`O(N^3)` operation.

 The other important question is what is the structure of the resulting matrix.
-As always, we want to avoid losing

 For example, multiplying an upper triangular by a lower triangular

 .. code-block:: julia